caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 - Fields
 - Properties
 - Methods
+- Events

+The class itself and all of its members have an access level, which determines its visibility to other code.

 *Fields* are essentially class-level variables.
 Each field has a type, and can optionally have an initialiser.

 *Methods* are where the majority of code goes; they are functions attached to classes.
-Each method has a return type (which can be `void` if the method returns nothing) and a parameter list, which can be empty.
+Each method has a return type (which can be `void` if the method returns nothing) and a parameter list, which can be empty, and can be of variable length (with certain restrictions).
 Method names can be overloaded, by defining multiple methods with the same name but different parameter types.
 Overloaded methods do not have to have the same return type, but in C# (like Java) it is not possible to have method overloads that *only* differ by return type.

-Methods may have generic type, even if their containing class is not generic.
-Method parameters may have contravariant generic types, indicated by putting the keyword `in` before the type parameter, and method return types may have covariant generic types, indicated with the `out` parameter.
+Methods may be generic (have type parameters, in other words), even if their containing class doesn't have any type parameters.
+Method parameters may have contravariant generic types, indicated by putting the keyword `in` before the type parameter, and method return types may have covariant generic types, indicated with the `out` keyword.

 A lambda method is a kind of anonymous method that can be defined within an expression inside a class.
 They are defined using the `=>` operator; the syntax for this will be discussed later.
-Lambda methods were introduced in C# v3.
+Lambda methods were introduced in C# 3.

-*Properties* are, at the CIL level, just a method or a pair of methods linked by an identifier, which can then be called using the same syntax as used to access a field - and in early versions of C# that is all they were.
-In C# version 3 and above the compiler can automatically generate code that, in early versions, had to be added as boilerplate by the developer; version 7.0 introduced new syntax extensions that enable properties to be defined as lambda methods.
+*Properties* are, at the CIL level, just a method or a pair of methods linked by an identifier, which can then be called using the same syntax as that used to access a field&mdash;and in early versions of C# that is all they were.
+In C# version 3 and above the compiler can automatically generate code that in earlier versions had to be added as boilerplate by the developer; version 7.0 introduced new syntax extensions that enable properties to be defined as lambda methods.

 Each class has one or more "constructors", which are methods that are called when instantiating the class.
-If the programmer does not define any constructors, the compiler implicitly inserts a constructor with no parameters.
+If the programmer does not define any constructors, the compiler implicitly inserts a constructor with no parameters, whose access level matches the access level of the class.

 Each class can, optionally, have a "finalizer", which is similar to a C++ destructor and is defined with a similar syntax.
 I'll talk about these more in the section on garbage collection and object lifecycles, but they are relatively rarely used.